raspberrypilearning/motor-robot-buggy-scratch/en/step_6.md

 There are so many things that you can use a motor to make.
 Why not make a piece of moving art, a motorised scene from history, a winch, or maybe something that nobody ever thought of before?

-Try to make this simple reaction game and then have a go at making something of your own.
+Have a go at this simple reaction game and then try to make something of your own.

 The idea is to have a target, maybe an object to take, that the player needs to get to.
 The motor drives a pen or stick that the player needs to avoid.